hilios/jQuery.countdown/README.md

 jQuery plugins should solve our code needs without any layout dependency, simply because you really don't know until the time the HTML file is ready the tags that will be used to make the layout sweet.

-[The Final Countdown](http://www.youtube.com/watch?v=9jK-NcRmVcw) is plugin that let's you in control where and how you will display the countdown, this mean that the plugin doesn't make any assumption on how the html will be displayed and it's up to you to do it, with the help of your beloved jQuery selectors.
+[The Final Countdown](http://www.youtube.com/watch?v=9jK-NcRmVcw) is plugin that let's you in control where and how you will display the countdown, this mean that the plugin doesn't make any assumption on how the html will be displayed and it's up to you to do it, with the help of our beloved jQuery selectors.

 Usage
 -----

-Just attach the *countdown* function in the selector chain:
+Just call the *countdown* function in the selector chain:

 	$('div#clock').countdown(toDate, callback);

-Bellow we have some samples for the plugin arguments.
+Bellow we have some samples and the complete documentation of the functions arguments.

 ### Sample script